 Tier 1 CI Calculator for Hydrogen (August 12, 2024)

-The Executive Officer may approve updates to a Tier 1 CI Calculator if necessary to conform the methodological consistency of the calculator with the CA-GREET4.0 model or associated data sources specified in the CA-GREET4.0 Model Documentation, which is incorporated by reference.
-Such necessary conformances are limited to correcting errors in formulas or emission factors or broken links.
-The Executive Officer will post any such proposed updates to a Tier 1 CI Calculator for 45 days for public comment prior to approval.
-The posted information will include the rationale for the proposed alignment with the CA-GREET4.0 model or other associated data sources.
-If public comments identify the need for significant revision of the proposed update, a revised Calculator will be posted for further public comment.
-Upon Executive Officer approval of an updated Tier 1 CI Calculator, a fuel pathway applicant may use the updated calculator in the quarter in which it is approved.

 OPGEE.
 The OPGEE model is used to generate carbon intensities for crude oil used in the production of ultra-low sulfur diesel (ULSD) and California Reformulated Gasoline Blendstock for Oxygenate Blending (CARBOB).

 Accounting for Land Use Change.

-The Executive Officer calculated LUC effects for certain region-specific crop-based biofuels using the GTAP model (modified to include agricultural data and termed GTAP-BIO) and the AEZ-EF model.
-LUC values for six region/feedstock/fuel combinations are provided in Table 6 below.
-The Executive Officer may require a fuel pathway applicant to use one of the values in Table 6, if the Executive Officer deems that value appropriate to use for a region/feedstock/fuel combination not currently listed in Table 6, based on empirical LUC, crop yields, and emissions factors.
+The Executive Officer calculated LUC effects for certain region-specific biomass-based biofuels using the GTAP model (modified to include agricultural data and termed GTAP-BIO) and the AEZ-EF model.
+The GTAP model provided an estimate of the area and types of land cover conversions associated with increased biofuel demand and the AEZ-EF model estimated the carbon emissions associated with those land cover conversions.
+LUC values for six region/biomass/fuel combinations are provided in Table 6 below.
+The Executive Officer may require a fuel pathway applicant to use one of the values in Table 6, if the Executive Officer deems that value appropriate to use for a region/biomass/fuel combination not currently listed in Table 6, based on empirical LUC, biomass yields and emissions factors.

-The Executive Officer may determine that no value in Table 6 is conservatively representative of a particular region/feedstock/fuel combination and assign a more conservative LUC value.
-Such determination must be based on the best available empirical data, including but not limited to satellite-based remote sensing data for land cover monitoring, crop yields, and emission factors from the AEZ-EF model or carbon stock datasets.
-For feedstocks not listed in Table 6, the Executive Officer may determine and assign an appropriate LUC value based on empirical land cover data, yields, and emission factors.
+If the fuel pathway applicant’s region/biomass/fuel combination is not listed in Table 6, and no value in Table 6 is appropriate, the Executive Officer shall calculate a conservative LUC value based on the same modeling framework specified in subsection 95488.3(d)(1) above and the best available empirical data.
+The Executive Officer shall use satellite-based, empirical estimates of land cover change attributed to biomass feedstock expansion in a region, along with emissions factors from the AEZ-EF model and empirical data on biomass feedstock yields to calculate the empirical LUC value.

+For the purposes of this section, “satellite-based empirical estimates of land cover change” means estimates based on earth orbit satellite imagery and remote sensing products (e.g., Landsat, NASA’s Moderate Resolution Imaging Spectroradiometer (MODIS), Planet), including LUC monitoring platforms and datasets (e.g., Global Forest Watch, Mapbiomas-Brasil) and peer-reviewed research articles or reports that utilize satellite imagery to track changes in land use patterns and vegetation cover over time.

+For the purposes of this section, “empirical data on biomass feedstock yields” means data sourced from governmental or intergovernmental organizations that maintain agricultural census data (e.g., U.S. Department of Agriculture (USDA), Food and Agriculture Organization of the United Nations (FAO), or agricultural production statistics from national governments).

 Table 6.
 Land Use Change Values for Use in CI Determination